Getting Into AI, With a Human in the Loop

 Now — next actions.

-Writing on a routine basis — sharing shiny tidbits from my digital adventures, thoughts about what I’m building or breaking — the rabbit holes I fall into, what I find at the bottom, and what I learn climbing back up.
+Writing on a routine basis — sharing the rabbit holes I fall into, what I find at the bottom, and what I learn climbing back up.
+The tools I'm testing.
+The things I'm building or breaking.
+The shiny tidbits worth passing on.

 To speed things along.
 To have a sounding board.
-To have an editor with opinions.
-Ultimately — to have a “coworker” who can deal with my shitty starts, stalls, rewinds, and overthinking.
+An editor with opinions.
+Something that could deal with my shitty starts, stalls, rewinds, and overthinking without losing patience.

 Let's get into it.